Compare Invoice Finance Quotes

 1. Recourse factoring

-Process: In recourse factoring, the factoring company provides a percentage of the invoice value to the business in advance.
-If the customer fails to pay the invoice, the business is responsible for repurchasing it or providing a refund to the factor.
+Process: In recourse factoring, the factoring company provides an advance rate to the business, just like in debt factoring.
+If the customer fails to pay the invoice, the business is responsible for providing a refund to the factoring company.

 Benefits: Since the factoring company has less risk, fees are generally lower.
-Also, the business retains control over customer relationships and collections.
+Moreover, the business retains control over customer relationships and collections.

 Drawback: If the customer fails to pay, the financial burden falls on the business.